Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 “No.. maybe?
 I don’t know.
 Do you remember the Crusaders I told you about?”

 It took him a moment, but he did remember.
 The Black Crusaders.
-They are a large and private militia made up mostly by satyrs that works for the kingdom and protects outlier villages like the one they lived in, at least, that’s what their posters say.
+They are a large and private militia made up mostly by nymphs that works for the kingdom and protects outlier villages like the one they lived in, at least, that’s what their posters say.

 “I think so, they’re like knights or something.”